 Strategy & Vision

-The growing variety of connected devices and services create increasing complexity for both businesses and individuals.
+The growing variety of connected devices and services creates increasing complexity for both business and individuals.
 The threat landscape is becoming more sophisticated and threats to online security have grown and evolved considerably.
-Social media and mobile devices are making users' security and privacy more vulnerable.
-And in addition to traditional malware, governmental surveillance and espionage is a reality.
-After Snowden's revelations, consumers and corporations have become much more conscious about the need for security.
+Online criminals are following users to social media and mobile devices.
+In addition to traditional malware, government surveillance, espionage and targeted cyber-attacks are a reality.

 Cloudification.
-In the future, most of the data and services will be in the cloud - or rather, in many clouds.
-This means that there will be an opportunity to solve both the security and usability challenges that people and businesses have while using many clouds, as well as to deliver products and services, including security, from the cloud.
+In the future, most data and services will be in the cloud - or rather, many clouds.
+This means there will be an opportunity to solve both security and usability problems while delivering products and services (including security) from the cloud.

-During the strategy period 2014–2016, the company aims to grow the overall subscriber base by tens of millions of users and seeks accelerating revenue growth.
-The subscriber growth will contribute to both brand recognition and revenues.
-The growth is expected to come from the western hemisphere and certain emerging markets, such as Latin America and the APAC region.
-As the company invests in growth, the relative profitability remains at its current level and longer-term profitability continues to be driven by revenue growth and scalable operations.
+During the strategy period of 2015-2017, the Company's target towards the end of the period is to grow the overall subscriber base by tens of millions of users while seeking double-digit revenue growth.
+The growth is expected to come from the western hemisphere and some emerging markets like Latin America.
+As the Company invests in growth, the proportional profitability will remain at the current level and longer-term profitability continues to be driven by revenue growth and scalable operations.